geonhee619/aSMC-CV/README.md

 Step 1 and 2 can be computationally intensive, especially MCMC in step 1 (which is the core motivation for the paper!).

 To save time and allow for replication, we have included pre-computed output files in `output/`; you can skip the simulation steps and go directly to steps 2 and/or 3 if desired.

-You may choose from the following execution options.
+The following execution options are available.

 | Mode | Set | Step 1: MCMC | Step 2: SMC | Step 3: Figures |
 |------|-------|-----------------|----------------|-------------------|